-Follow-up review of ONS's reintroduction of Labour Force Survey (LFS) data in its monthly Labour market release, and their plans to improve if further.
+Follow-up review of ONS's reintroduction of Labour Force Survey (LFS) data in its monthly Labour market release, and their plans to improve it further.
 Ongoing support for ONS on its development of the Transformed LFS (TLFS).
-ONS outflining their revised timescales against our recommendations following delays to their plans.
+ONS outlining their revised timescales against our recommendations following delays to